KTH-Nek5000/KTH_Examples/README.md

 This repository contains set of examples demonstrating the use of Nek5000 framework and toolboxes developed at KTH.
 The more in-depth description of the framework can be found at its [doxygen documentation page](https://kth-nek5000.github.io/KTH_Framework/index.html), which contains variety of important information starting at downloading options and ending with detailed code description.
+List of all available tools can be found [here](https://kth-nek5000.github.io/KTH_Framework/modules.html).

 ## Usage